survivejs/react-book/manuscript/07_implementing_dnd.md

 export default alt.createStore(LaneStore, 'LaneStore');
 ```

-You should see the same prints as earlier.
+You should see the same logs as earlier.
 Next, we'll need to add some logic to make this work.
 We can use the logic outlined above here.
 We have two cases to worry about.
 Moving within a lane itself and moving from lane to another.

 ## Implementing Note Drag and Drop Logic